marco-peer/marco-peer.github.io/content/authors/admin/_index.md

 ---

 ## About Me

-Since April 2025, I have been a postdoctoral researcher in the iCoSys group at HEIA-FR in Fribourg, Switzerland, currently engaged in a research project focused on the computational analysis of historical documents related to Swiss foreign policy, in cooperation with [DODIS](https://www.dodis.ch/en).
-I earned my PhD from TU Wien in 2025, where my research focused on writer retrieval for historical texts.
+Since April 2025, I have been a postdoctoral researcher in the iCoSys group at HEIA-FR in Fribourg, Switzerland.
+I am currently involved in a research project focused on the computational analysis of historical documents related to Swiss foreign policy, in collaboration with [**DODIS**](https://www.dodis.ch/en).

+My main research interests lie in document analysis, particularly in the context of historical texts.
+I earned my PhD from TU Wien in 2025, where my research focused on writer identification in historical documents.
 You can find my thesis [here](https://repositum.tuwien.at/handle/20.500.12708/214211).

+When I’m not working with documents, I enjoy running and training for my next race.